msalihaltun/ivis-exercise/README.md

 # ivis-exercise
 My implementation repository for i-Vis Engineer Exercise.

-## Existing Issues
+## Functionality Added
-1. In adding new nodes via context menu, all nodes appear on top of each other.
-But the next time a context menu option is used, the layout fixes itself.
+* Any node can be removed via the context menu.
+If, after this removal operation, a node is left with no connections to the rest of the graph, it is also removed.
+* Graph can be centered by using the context menu option "Center Graph" which is accessible on right click on the canvas.

 ## Installation
 1. Clone this repository.